-If I’m not working on the business, you’ll find me outdoors doing anything.
-Hiking, sea kayaking, paddle boarding, running, gardening, as long as I’m out in the fresh air and close to water I’ll be happy.
+Spare time always brings me outdoors.
+From hiking to sea kayaking, paddle boarding to gardening, as long as I’m out in the fresh air and close to water I’ll be happy.

-I approach this business as a storyteller.
-Using a combination of documentary and fine art wedding photography, I focus on using natural light and capturing bright joyous imagery to tell a curated story of your wedding day from start to finish.
+Your wedding deserves to be captured in the form of a beautiful, honest, evocative visual story.
+Using a combination of documentary and fine art wedding photography techniques, I focus on using natural light and capturing bright joyous imagery to tell a curated story of your wedding day from start to finish.

 One of the core values of Corynn Fowler Photography is building good relationships.
 I believe you deserve a wedding photography experience where you feel comfortable, relaxed, and well looked after from day one.